chriskirchner/CS-Engineering2-URL-Validator/README.md

 ## MUTATION TESTS

-The quality of test coverage was be evaluated by mutations to programs that should elicit a bug.
+The quality of test coverage was evaluated by mutations to the URL Validator that should elicit a bug.

 ### Input Domain Partitioning